 By Nick Kremers — Third-Generation Laundromat Professional & Founder of WashBizHub | Updated for 2026

-Whether you are buying your first laundromat, selling a business you have built over decades, or evaluating an expansion acquisition, understanding how to properly value a laundromat is absolutely critical.
+Whether you are buying your first laundromat in May 2026, selling a business you have built over decades, or evaluating an expansion acquisition, understanding how to properly value a laundromat is absolutely critical.
 Overpay for an acquisition, and you may never achieve a reasonable return on your investment.
 Underprice your business when selling, and you leave tens or even hundreds of thousands of dollars on the table.
 This comprehensive guide covers every valuation methodology used in the laundromat industry, provides real-world examples with actual numbers, and gives you the tools to determine fair market value with confidence.
 The laundromat industry has its own unique valuation dynamics that differ significantly from other small businesses — understanding these nuances is the difference between making a great deal and making a costly mistake.

 Expert Insight — Nick Kremers, Third-Generation Laundromat Professional